OpenSourceHelperGuy/WILDFIRE/README.md

 **Your IP will be present in Shodan's logs unless a VPN is used.**

-If you would rather use Tor than your own IP or a VPN that is something that can be done by running the tor standalone program as a system wide SOCKS5 proxy, more advice can be found in FIRE.py.
+If you would rather use Tor than your own IP or a VPN that is something that can be done by running the tor standalone program as a system-wide SOCKS5 proxy, more advice can be found in FIRE.py.

 <h2>Current OPSEC Issues</h2>
 There are confirmed <b>DNS leaks</b>